raphaelgatti/v2-ach-api-docs/source/includes/_introduction.md

 ## Making requests

-All requests should supply the `Accept: application/vnd.dwolla.v1.hal+json` header. `POST` requests must have a JSON encoded body and the `Content-Type: application/vnd.dwolla.v1.hal+json` header.
+All requests should supply the `Accept: application/vnd.dwolla.v1.hal+json` header. `POST` requests must specify the `Content-Type: application/vnd.dwolla.v1.hal+json` header.
+Request and response bodies are JSON encoded.

 Requests must be made over HTTPS.
 Any non-secure requests are met with a redirect (HTTP 302) to the HTTPS equivalent URI.